antondc/diazpons/README.md

         -key private.key \
         -config ssl.conf

-(You will be asked a series of questions about your certificate.
+(You will be asked a serie of questions about your certificate.
 Answer however you like, but for 'Common name' enter the name of your project, e.g. `my_project`)

 ### Now check the CSR